My big idea: build a shelf for above our bed, and then decorate said shelf for Christmas. Brad LOVES when I come up with these ideas.

 After decorating the shelf, I thought “Self, you should add some lights.”
 So I went online and ordered some inexpensive fairy lights.

 BAM.
-Instant Christmas romance.
+Instant beautiful Christmas romance.

 I added two strands of fairy lights to the sparkly garland and one strand behind the trees.